tboie/universal_phreak_generator/README.md

 <br/>
 <br/>

+- Does every "Iniated State(Tub)" pattern start a new layer and sequence?
+- Does the sequence continuously add for each generation while "Iniated State(Tub)" exists?

 - All information contained in cell?
 - Reaction resembles locality diagrams? (significance if true? data matches data?)
 - Cell form scales?